1. 'No Show' of an official

 If there is a formal hearing to review the incidents from a game, ALL members of the officiating crew will be required to attend the hearing.
 Members of the LAHOA Board, as required, will also be in attendance.
 A hearing may be called by SCAHA, CAHA, LAHOA or an individual Club.

-A LAHOA hearing for disciplinary actions may be called by the Chairman of the Discipline Committee and held in accordance with the LAHOA Constitution and Bylaws.
+A LAHOA hearing for disciplinary actions may be called by the Discipline Committee and held in accordance with the LAHOA Constitution and Bylaws.

 4. Certification of Officials